Uribouz/badminton-matching-app/README.md

 Provide tools for a group of Badminton users, with fairness of use in mind.

 ## Doing
+8. can add courts depends on how many players
+16. In match-list view, when adding new player, new players should use least players played rounds as initial.

 ## Bugs:

 ## Backlogs:
-8. can add courts depends on how many players

 9. Add API servers to be able to use this website multiple device at the same time while sharing data usage
 10. Add shuffle logic when selecting players to play: see players match history and prepare a match with previously player's played matched in mind.